Wednesday, May 30, 2012

 Summary: The Friday, May 20, 2012, annular solar eclipse belongs to Saros cycle 128, a series of 73 similar solar eclipses.

 Partial solar eclipse of Aug.
-29, 984, opened Saros solar series 128’s lineup of 73 solar eclipses: Eclipse predictions by Fred Espenak and Jean Meeus (NASA’s GSFC), via NASA Eclipse Web Site
+29, 984, opened Saros solar series 128’s lineup of 73 solar eclipses: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment, Eclipse Predictions by Fred Espenak (NASA's GSFC)," via NASA Eclipse Web Site

 The Friday, May 20, 2012, annular solar eclipse belongs to Saros cycle 128, which comprises 73 solar eclipses with similar geometries.